Regular Dental Checkup

 Regular Dental Checkups

-As leading dental hygienists, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
+As leading dental hygienists in Sarasota, FL, we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
 Our focus is on thorough dental care exams to check your teeth, gums, and overall health.
 At Sarasota Dental Arts, we are equally concerned about your smile as we are about your well-being.

 You can expect a typical new patient hygiene and cleaning appointment to go as follows:

 - Your dental hygienist will take you back to the exam room and will take any dental x-rays or photos that are necessary.